ihcsim/linkerd2-tilt/README.md

 `default_registry`     | the Docker registry to use for the images (for development on remote clusters only) `linkerd_install_opts` | additional options to be added to the Linkerd `install` command

-### Tilt
-To get started, copy the following files to the Linkerd fork:
+To get started, copy the following files to your Linkerd fork:

 Copy from           | Copy to
 ------------------- | ------